Skip to main content

 Printing

 For printing, consider taking your file to a copy shop (such as Kinko's) to have them print it at A1 size.
-Even though it's rather expensive (about 6,500 yen), it will look great.
+Even though it's rather expensive, it will look great.
 In most cases, matte finish is better than glossy for readability since there's less glare.

 Alternatively, if you're working at a university, check to see if it has a poster printer; you might be able to print your poster for free.